-Ultimately, the more time you allocate for the construction process, the less stressful it will be.
-Giving yourself ample time means unforeseen circumstances like a materials shortage or a bad hurricane season remain small setbacks.
+Ultimately, the more time you allocate to the construction process, the less stressful it will be.
+Giving yourself this leeway means unforeseen circumstances like a materials shortage or a bad hurricane season remain small setbacks.
 In a frenzied rush, they’ll balloon into full-blown crises that test your resolve (and your relationship with your spouse).
 Having plenty of time also gives you the flexibility to make changes and additions if you so choose.

 There’s a lot going on in the world.
 Even if life seems to be returning to normal, building a custom home will upend it all over again.
 The juice is worth the squeeze, but you can avoid undue headaches by giving yourself and your builder as much time as necessary.
 Instead of putting it off for years and then rushing toward the finish line, start now.
 Embrace the process.
 You’ll be settling into your perfect forever home sooner than you think.